neelmitra/avsmqtt/instructions/lab2.md

     set_cbl_mode 1

-    setup Condensate "!Dev1ces+Are+Com1ng!"
+    reset
     ```

-    This will restart your device , please connect back to the device using seral command and run the below.
+    This will restart your device , please connect back to the device using serial command and run the below.

     ```
       enable_usb_log